SONGYI-L/path-diagram-to-text/README.md

 The data used in OCR is addressed to：[OCR](https://drive.google.com/drive/folders/1zYbr7nK6TnTxJvXbI4u5pEhUzA6jZeds?usp=drive_link)

 ### Triple make
 Convert path diagrams into triple based on the identified location information to be used as input for the pre-trained models.
+The data used in triple-make is addressed to：[triple make data](https://drive.google.com/drive/folders/11_IeStniuELiaVb5CMHKkATcUzlikTAq?usp=drive_link)

 ### Text Generation with LLMs Model